speediedan/finetuning-scheduler/docs/source/advanced/fsdp_scheduled_fine_tuning.rst

 While not technically required, we add ``DebertaV2Embeddings`` separately as well for future experimental flexibility.

-As always, if needed, one can alternatively override ``configure_sharded_model`` and manually wrap a given :external+pl:class:`~pytorch_lightning.core.module.LightningModule` to align with a desired fine-tuning schedule.
+As always, if needed, one can alternatively override ``configure_sharded_model`` and manually wrap a given :external+pl:class:`~lightning.pytorch.core.module.LightningModule` to align with a desired fine-tuning schedule.

 .. warning::